11 Email Messages You Can Send to Your List Besides Newsletters

 Who doesn't love a freebie, a discount or a special offer?
 Most people do, and that is why special promotional email messages are an excellent way to boost engagement with your email marketing list.
 This type of email message also helps boost list engagement because it offers a valuable incentive for your subscribers to remain on your list.
 They will much more likely to open your next message if they find value in this one.

 Most types of businesses can use a free download to engage their email list.
-You can offer a template, a tip sheet, an instructional video, or even an image that can be used as computer or smartphone wallpaper.
+You can offer a template, a tip sheet, an instructional video, or even an image that can be used as a computer or smartphone wallpaper.
 A free download can be used as a way to thank your current subscribers or encourage new leads to sign up for your mailing list.
 Just make sure your download is branded for your business and is something your subscribers will find valuable.

 Your initial instinct may be that company announcements are boring and not of interest to your customers, but there are many ways to tailor news so that it pulls in your subscribers.
 Are you announcing a new product line?
 Give your subscribers a chance to try it for free.
 Are you announcing that your company has won an award?
 Celebrate with your customers by offering them a limited time discount.
 Think about converting company news into something of real value for your customers by asking the question: what's in it for them?

-Blog Post Digest
+Email Customers a Blog Post Digest

 If you have a blog with a steady flow of new content, sending out a weekly or monthly digest of the most recent posts is a great way to keep your readers' eyes on your blog.
-Your email doesn't have to be long; just include the title and a sentence or two summarizing each post with a link to the full blog post.
-Content with images gets 94% more views than content without images, so if you have featured images on your posts, you may want to include one for each of your blog post listings.
+Your email doesn't have to be lengthy; just include the title and a sentence or two summarizing each post with a link to the full blog post.
+Content with images gets significantly more views than content without images, so if you have featured images on your posts, you may want to include one for each of your blog post listings.

 Do you follow up with customers after they make a purchase to gauge their happiness and see if they have any questions about the product they purchased or the service they received?
 A short yet personal check-in email is a great way to tell your customers they are important to you and that you sincerely want them to be happy with their purchases.
 If you have a customer satisfaction survey that you use in your business, consider including a link to that survey in your message so you can collect data and customer feedback that will help you improve your business over time.